lmcintyre/AnimAssist/README.md

 `C:\Users\User\Desktop\tmp\chara\human\c0101\skeleton\base\b0001\skl_c0101b0001.sklb`.
 That's just the way it is.

 Anyways, since we're still on male Hyur, go to `chara/human/c0101/animation/bt_common/emote` and do the same thing as above, but with `fistbump.pap`.
 This is your animation file.
-Place them both somewhere save, **as you'll need both of them later to put the animation back into the game.**
+Place them both somewhere safe, **as you'll need both of them later to put the animation back into the game.**

 ### Using AnimAssist